MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/SalesforceObjects.md

    You can also select **Custom** and enter a custom URL to log in.
 This custom URL might be a custom domain you've created within Salesforce, such as https://contoso.salesforce.com.
 You can also use the custom URL selection if you are using your own CNAME record that redirects to Salesforce.

-   In addition, you can also select **Include relationship columns**.
+   In addition, you can select **Include relationship columns**.
 This selection alters the query by including columns that might have foreign-key relationships to other tables.
 If this box is unchecked, you won’t see those columns.

    Once you've selected the URL, select **OK** to continue.